 I am drawn to and intrigued by cultural diversity, socioeconomic themes, history, design and architecture.
-As strong visual and symbolic sparks, these arenas ultimately inform my creative process and evolution.
+As strong visual and symbolic sparks, these arenas shape my creative process and evolution.

-Via a blend of approaches, my work probes themes of identity, connection and isolation within a variety of environments, including remote and often inaccessible areas.
-Inherent in my photographs one may find a confrontation between traditional and modern facets of life, environmental study and indirect portraiture.
-Stillness, irregularity, and deviations in subjects secluded from view or concealed in plain sight become priority; I favor the hushed and hidden settings amid spaces, people, and memory, to better understand the human condition.
-Such subjects incite a sense of wonder and meaning beyond the conventionally social and psychological spaces in which we navigate.
+Via a blend of approaches, my work probes themes of identity, connection, memory and isolation within a variety of environments, including remote and often inaccessible spaces.
+My photographs attend to traditional and modern facets of life, environmental study and indirect portraiture.
+Stillness, irregularity, and deviations in subjects secluded from view or concealed in plain sight become priority.
+I favor hidden, unpeopled settings amid spaces and memory to examine the human condition.
+Such subjects incite a sense of wonder and meaning beyond the conventional social and psychological spaces in which we navigate.

-Photography’s malleability emboldens life by communicating ideas and stories across borders in accessible manners.
-I believe in it as an imperative and continually-evolving visual medium.
-Moreover, we live in societies that broadcast a rapid and unremitting profusion of stimuli—images, journalism, ideals, stereotypes, marketing and technology–inundating our waking lives and shaping our belief systems.
-Naturally, we may feel overwhelmed in this infinitely complex tangle of hyperbolic associations.
+Photography’s malleability emboldens life and communicates ideas and stories across borders in accessible manners.
+I believe in it as an imperative and evolving visual medium.
+We live in frenetic societies that unremittingly broadcast a profusion of stimuli—images, news, stereotypes, ideals, propaganda—which inundate our waking lives and shape our beliefs in real-time lightning-fast.

 Raised as a first-generation Greek-American, as a son of immigrants, my experiences were influenced by two disparate cultures.
 “Home” was a pleasant yet ambiguous concept rife with familial love and guidance.
-I acquired my first manual camera in 1997, a wondrous machine I couldn’t put away, and am based in Baltimore, Maryland.
+I acquired my first manual camera in 1997, a wondrous machine I couldn’t set down.
+I am based in Baltimore, Maryland.
 My springboard originates in design and animation, consummated by a BFA degree from the University of Maryland.
-I am grateful for the capacity to have pursued my art full-time since 2006 and speak two languages fluently.
+I have pursued my art full-time since 2006 and speak two languages fluently.

 Research is an indispensable tool in my work.
 I am grateful for a wellspring of inspiration from an often insatiable curiosity.
-I believe the decisive nexus between an evolving sensibility and a surrounding world-in-flux becomes the will to perpetually explore new terrains.
-My intent is to create work that reflects my personal beliefs and values in hopes of offering a positive, enlightening force.
+I believe the nexus between an evolving sensibility and a frenetic world is the will to perpetually explore new terrain.
+My intent is to make photographs that reflect my personal beliefs and values in hopes of offering a positive, enlightening force.